open/close all folders

 - Authority Equals Asskicking: The Leader of the Four, and the mightiest among them.

 - Anti-Hero: Death is described as an arrogant, sarcastic, cold and calculating individual, alongside being resourceful and opportunistic.
-Despite having done things that can be called "evil", ranging from genocide, destroying worlds and creating weapons of world-ending power, Death doesn't wait for things to happen; rather, he causes them to happen.
-Death bears much burden and guilt for some of his past actions, such as the creation of the Grand Abominations.
+Despite having done things that can be called "evil", ranging from genocide, destroying worlds and creating weapons of world-ending power, there is a bit of good in him.
+He bears much burden and guilt for some of his past actions, such as the creation of the Grand Abominations.

 - Arrogant Kung-Fu Guy: The in-story explanation developers have explained for his lack of a block maneuver relates to Death being too arrogant to believe someone could ever strike him.
 The only time he'll block in gameplay is he's using a buckler, and actual shield.